TiffanyObi/ios-structs-classes-lab/README.md

 fred.weight = 999.2
 fred.homePlanet = "Mars"
 ```
+Answer: The variable name will mutate to "Brick" and the variable weight will mutate to 999.2: however, the constant homePlanet will not mutate to "Mars" because a constant can never mutate.

 Fix the class definition for `Giant` in the space below so that it **does** work:

+Answer:

+class Giant {
+ var name: String = "Fred"
+ var weight: Double = 340.0
+ var homePlanet: String = "Earth"
+}
 ## Question 2

 Take a look at this struct that represents an alien: